IRF-S Series Chalcogenide Mid-Wave Infrared (MWIR) Fiber (1.5 to 6.5µm)

-Chalcogenide glass is made from a mixture of the chalcogenide elements: sulfur, selenium and tellurium.
-It offers promising properties such as transmission in mid and far infrared regions of spectra, lower values of phonon energies, high refractive indices and very large nonlinearities as compared to silica, chalcogenide glass fibers are the ideal candidates for mid-infrared applications that require high power laser delivery, chemical sensing, thermal imaging and temperature monitoring.
+Chalcogenide glass is based on the chalcogen elements (sulfur, selenium and tellurium) with the addition of other elements such as arsenic, antimony, or germanium.
+It offers promising properties such as transmission in mid and far infrared regions of spectra, lower values of phonon energies, high refractive index and very large nonlinearities as compared to silica.
+Chalcogenide glass fibers are the ideal candidates for mid-infrared applications that require high power laser delivery, chemical sensing, thermal imaging and temperature monitoring.

-IRflex's IRF-S Series mid-infrared fiber, made from extra high purity chalcogenide glass As2S3, is specially designed, and manufactured to generate and/or guide mid-infrared wavelengths from 1.5 to 6.5µm with high transmission efficiency and nonlinearities about 100 times that of silica glass fiber.
+IRflex’s IRF-S Series mid-wave infrared (MWIR) fiber, made from extra high purity chalcogenide glass As2S3, is specially designed and manufactured to generate and/or guide mid-infrared wavelengths from 1.5 to 6.5µm with high transmission efficiency and nonlinearities about 100 times that of silica glass fiber.

 IRF-S-100 and IRF-S-200 multimode fibers have typical optical loss of 0.05dB@2.8µm and 0.08dB@4.8µm wavelength, which are the lowest loss in the market.
 The IRF-S-100 fiber was initially designed to use in high-power infrared countermeasure (IRCM) lasers for missile defense.

-IRF-S-5, IRF-S-6.5, IRF-S-7 and IRF-S-9 singlemode fibers have transmission range from 1.5-6.5µm and minimum transmission loss of approximately 0.1dB/m at 4.8µm.
-Given their approximately 5, 6.5, 7 and 9µm core diameters and 0.3 numerical aperture, the step-index fibers are truly single-mode for wavelengths larger than their 1.988, 2.46, 2.930 and 3.560µm cutoffs.
+IRF-S-5 and IRF-S-6.5 singlemode fibers have transmission range from 1.5-6.5µm and minimum transmission loss of approximately 0.1dB/m at 4.8µm.
+Given their approximately 5 and 6.5µm core diameters and 0.3 numerical aperture, the step-index fibers are truly single-mode for wavelengths larger than their 1.988 and 2.46µm cutoffs.
 For wavelengths shorter than the cutoffs and with proper coupling, the transmitted beam could remain single-mode (or slightly multimode) over short length of fiber (< 2 m) for their entire fiber transmission range.

-The standard fiber cables are terminated with stainless steel ferrules, FC/UPC, FC/APC or SMA905 connectors.
+The standard fiber cables are terminated with FC/PC, FC/APC or SMA905 connectors with stainless steel ferrules.
 IRflex's FC/B® connector - the FC connector at Brewster Angle enables perfect coupling without reflection with polarized laser beam, is also available upon request.

 - Extra low loss, 0.05dB/m @2.8µm

-- High power handling strength, tested at IRflex with IRF-S-9, 3.7W CW in a 9µm core diameter fiber for 30 minutes without damage or degradation
+- High power handling strength, tested in house, 6.9W CW in a 9µm core diameter fiber for 30 minutes without damage or degradation

 - High mechanical flexibility